ecnu-sea/SEA/README.md

    python web_ui/download_model.py
    ```

-6. **Now you are ready to have fun:** Note that you can change the hyper parameters in run_webui.sh
+6. **Now you are ready to have fun:**

+   Note that you can change the hyper parameters in run_webui.sh.
    ```shell
    cd web_ui
    bash run_webui.sh